bjornbytes/lovr-docs/guides/FAQ.md

 You can also set the `t.modules.headset` flag to false in `lovr.conf` to disable VR completely and develop a traditional 3D desktop application.

+> How do I get LÖVR to work with OpenXR?

+Currently, OpenXR support is not included by default.
+You can compile from source and add the `-DLOVR_USE_OPENXR=ON` CMake option.
+There are upcoming plans to include OpenXR by default.

 > Are there macOS binaries available?

 Yes, you can download them from <https://lovr.org/download/mac>.